Menu Close

 The revolutionaries were ready for action but lacked the understanding.
 Similarly those who were trying to bring socialism through peaceful means, lacked both – the understanding as well as action.
 Hence Marx suggests that they were utopians, Marxism is a science, Marxism is a praxis.

 Marx does not believe in the concept of conscience.
 He does not believe in God or idea.
 Hence there is no point appealing to God or conscience.
-Hence Marx suggests – “workers of the world unite, you have nothing to loose except your chains.”
+Hence Marx suggests – “workers of the world unite; you have nothing to lose except your chains.”
 Chains denote religion, nation etc.

 Aim of Marx’s socialism, to establish communism.